What If: Toronto Review

 Daniel Radcliffe plays a guy who's secretly in love with bestie Zoe Kazan.

-TORONTO — Its young protagonists may bond over a shared weakness for The Princess Bride, but Michael Dowse's The F Word has a more modern Rob Reiner-directed fairy tale in mind: When Harry Met Sally ... , in which a man and woman manage to be "just friends" for ages by denying their physical attraction without -- spoiler alert -- irreversibly mucking up their shot at True Love together.
+TORONTO — Its young protagonists may bond over a shared weakness for The Princess Bride, but Michael Dowse's What If has a more modern Rob Reiner-directed fairy tale in mind: When Harry Met Sally ... , in which a man and woman manage to be "just friends" for ages by denying their physical attraction without -- spoiler alert -- irreversibly mucking up their shot at True Love together.
 Hitting all the rom-com notes with wit and some charm, it'll be a crowd-pleaser in theaters and help moviegoers move on from seeing co-star Daniel Radcliffe only as the world's favorite wizard.

 Radcliffe plays Wallace, who for over a year has been recovering in solitude from a bad breakup.
 Making a rare appearance at a party, he meets Chantry (Zoe Kazan), whose flirty banter just about has him believing he could date again.
 Then, while she's giving him her number and suggesting they hang out soon, she casually mentions her boyfriend.